stratdev3/SimpleW/documentation/simplew/docs/reference/simplewserver.md

 #### Example

 Suppose you have [subclass](../guide/callback.md#subclass) the `Controller` class to add properties or methods of your own in a new `BaseController`.
-To call all your controllers based on you custome class :
+To call all your controllers based on you custom class :

 ```csharp
 var server = new SimpleWServer(IPAddress.Any, 2015);